A fruit so pungent that it’s banned in public places.

 Why is durian the King of Fruits?
 Can someone actually die from durian?
 How are durians and tigers associated?
 What is the durian investment market like?
 And what makes durian so smelly yet be so loved (and hated)?
 If it smells awful.
 Why try it?

-Before trying durian I had a theory about the taste.
-That durian is the gorgonzola of fruit.
-Gorgonzola cheese straight up, smells like stinky feet, but it taste so good.
+But before trying durian I had a theory about the taste.
+That durian is kinda like the gorgonzola of fruit.
+Gorgonzola cheese straight up smells like stinky feet.
+It’s strong in smell, it’s not the prettiest in appearance, but it taste soooo good!
 Proof that our senses can confuse us when it comes to smell and taste.

-Here in South East Asia, durian is widely available.
-And when in season, people go on hyper focus to seek out the best durian.
+In South East Asia, durian is widely available but like most fruits it has its season.
+And when it is in season, durian lovers go on the hunt to seek out their favorite and best durian vendors.

-The craze is much like the smell.
-It strongly wafts over the region and some how seeps into my social feeds.
-Some of my WhatsApp chats and social media feeds are flooded with durian hype.
-The message exchanges are about which vendors have the more superior durian, who’s sold out who’s having a durian party.
+During the season craze, the fruit’s distinct smell wafts throughout the island.
+Rounding a street corner, you can quickly identify if you’re in its vicinity.
+Not even my social feeds are resilient to its announcement of being in-season.
+Groups in my WhatsApp chats and social media are flooded with durian hype.
+The exchanges are about which vendors have the more superior durian, who’s sold out and who’s having a durian party.

 “Without experiment a willingness to ask questions and try new things, we shall sure become status, repetitive and moribund“.